cortexlabs/cortex/docs/miscellaneous/cli.md

   -c, --config string               path to a cluster configuration file
       --aws-key string              aws access key id
       --aws-secret string           aws secret access key
-      --cluster-aws-key string      aws access key id used by the cluster --cluster-aws-secret string   aws secret access key used by the cluster -e, --env string                  environment to create (default "aws") -y, --yes                         skip prompts
+      --cluster-aws-key string      aws access key id to be used by the cluster --cluster-aws-secret string   aws secret access key to be used by the cluster -e, --env string                  environment to create (default "aws") -y, --yes                         skip prompts
   -h, --help                        help for up